-Variable Hours (VH) holiday is a system that allows users who work irregular or variable hours to use the mainstream holiday system.
+Variable hours (VH) holiday allows users who work irregular or variable hours to use the holiday functions in myhrtoolkit.
 Users automatically accrue holiday based on a percentage of the hours that they work, as entered by managers.

-- A holiday year can comprise periods of fixed or VH.
+A holiday year can comprise periods of fixed or variable hours.
 Leave accrued and days taken will be ‘rolled up’ in each period.

-- Only controllers can set employees to VH.
+Only controllers can set employees to variable hours.

-Moving in and out of Variable Hours holidays requires a number of changes to a user’s record including possible changes to holiday units as all VH entitlements are managed in hours.
+Moving in and out of variable hours holidays requires a number of changes to a user’s record, including possible changes to holiday units, as all variable hours entitlements are managed in hours.
 Changes in holiday unit will also be applied to all previous and future holiday bookings.
-The system will guide you through this via a series of ‘wizards.’
+You will be guided through this via a series of ‘wizards.’

-- Variable hours (VH) – Where an employee does not have a fixed work pattern and has no fixed hours per week.
+Variable hours – Where an employee does not have a fixed work pattern and has no fixed hours per week.
 Their hours can vary widely from week to week.

-- Percentage accrual – the rate at which an employee accrues leave within VH
+Percentage accrual – the rate at which an employee accrues leave within variable hours.

-- Full Time Holiday Entitlement (FTE) Equivalent – The holiday entitlement that a VH employee would receive if they did the same job on a full time basis
+Full Time Holiday Entitlement (FTE) Equivalent – The holiday entitlement that a variable hours employee would receive if they did the same job on a full time basis.

 Go to> .